LittleGreenViper/LGV_MeetingServer/README.md

 		-f: Force (Perform update, even if not scheduled)
 		-p: Physical Meetings Only (Virtual-only meetings are ignored)
 		-sv: Separate Organization for Virtual (Virtual meetings are stored, but given a different organization key.
 The -p flag is ignored)
-		If no arguments given, waits until the specified time has passed, and performs a -p update of the database.
+		If no arguments given, waits until the specified time has passed, and performs an update of the database.
+		If no -p or -sv is presented, the entire server databse (both physical and virtual) is read, and stored as a single organization.
 ```

 >**NOTE:** It is possible to prevent the `update` function from working from the HTTP invocation (only available via command line).
 This is so that we can regulate the updates, via things like [`cron`](https://en.wikipedia.org/wiki/Cron) tasks.
 This is done by setting the `$_use_cli_only_for_update` variable to `true`, in [the configuration file](https://github.com/LittleGreenViper/LGV_MeetingServer/blob/master/Tests/config/LGV_MeetingServer-Config.php).